Exploring the Valley of Fire and Lake Mead in an RV [SPONTANEOUS TRIP!]

 The Starving Chef is supported by Hungry People like you.
 When you make a purchase through an affiliate link on my site, I may earn a little bit of cash on the side (at no extra cost to you) to help keep my kitchen running.
 Read our disclosures here.

 A few weeks ago, my husband and I decided to take a spontaneous trip out west.
-It was something we had always wanted to do – and after spending a year indoors, the great outdoors was calling our names.
-So we bought our plane tickets and rented an RV for a relatively COVID-safe vacation.
+It was something we had always wanted to do, and after spending a year indoors, the great outdoors was calling our names.
+So, we bought our plane tickets and rented an RV for a relatively COVID-safe vacation (peep that 2021 post date).

 grand canyon loop